Chris Poché - Architect

 Chapter 8 - A World for Two

 In adulthood, many of your closest friends have never even seen your Bedroom.
 And you've never seen theirs.
 Tucked deep into the house, you don't just happen by the Bedroom on the way to some other room.
 It's hidden behind the last door, down at the dead end of the Hallway, a private destination with a maximum occupancy of two.
 There's closet space for two and a bed that's large enough for two.
 Even the windows have been carefully placed, and their sill heights adjusted, to allow room for exactly two dressers.
 If The Chibbster ever makes it in here, you'll call him something even worse, a secret name, something silly and embarrassing.
 "Sweetheart", maybe.
 Or even Charles.
 Because you can say anything in here.
 You can even scream.
 For all of its comforts, this room is a fortress.
-It isolates and protects you when you are most vulnerable – naked, asleep, crying, making love.
+It isolates and protects you your love when you are most vulnerable – naked, asleep, crying, making love.
 There's a lock on the door.
 Thick curtains block out light and the fluffy bedclothes and extra pillows muffle sound.
 Your secrets are told here.
 Your fights happen here.
 Your marriage is broken here and repaired here.
 In this room, your indiscretions remain discreet.
 It’s so private that if your very best friend is in your bedroom, it’s likely they are helping you dress for something special or that someone has died.
-There is only one room more intimate.
+There is only one place more intimate.

 Chapter 9 - Ablution